design-et-solutions/.dotfiles/nix-packaging.md

+# Nix Packaging
-# Packaging existing software with Nix
+## Packaging existing software with Nix
+## Package parameters and overrides with callPackage